MicrosoftDocs/azure-reference-other/studio-module-reference/machine-learning-initialize-model-classification.md

 This article describes the modules in Azure Machine Learning Studio that support the creation of classification models.
 You can use these modules to build binary or multiclass classification models.

-For more information about Machine Learning Studio modules, and how to combine modules to create complete machine learning experiments, see [Machine learning modules](machine-learning-modules.md).
+For more information about Machine Learning Studio modules, and to learn how to combine modules to create complete machine learning experiments, see [Machine learning modules](machine-learning-modules.md).

 ## About classification